-Each image in our School Mascot Clipart Sets comes in three different formats:
+Each image in our School Mascot Clipart Sets comes in two resolutions:

 Low-Resolution PNG - Ideal for electronic applications like Powerpoint and Web sites.
 The images come with a clear background; are 72 dpi (dots per inch), and approximately 4” tall.
 If you enlarge these images too much, they will pixelate rapidly.

 High-Resolution PNG - Good for print applications no larger than 10” tall.
 The images come with a clear background; are 300 dpi (dots per inch), and approximately 9” tall.
 If you enlarge these images too much, they can pixelate.

 There are two ways to use a clipart image.
 One is to use editing software such as Photoshop, Illustrator or Coreldraw to open the file and make changes in its native platform.
 If you don’t have the native program, or the software used to create the art, you need to place, or insert, the clipart inside of a document created by another software such as Word, Excel, Powerpoint, InDesign or Publisher.

 Depending on the software, you might be able to copy the art from one document and paste it inside a document from another software.
 For example, you can copy and paste images from a Word document into a Powerpoint or Excel document.
 You can do the same with images from Illustrator to InDesign, and back and forth.